plumvillage/newsletter/src/en/articles/br-phap-an--light-up-a-candle.md

 ## The work of sangha building

-***You were present during the very early years of Plum Village, witnessing the changes and growth of the sangha.
+<p class="noIndent"><b><i>You were present during the very early years of Plum Village, witnessing the changes and growth of the sangha.
 Was the journey of sangha building tough?
 Have you ever felt exhausted?
-What helped you to continue preserving and growing the sangha?***
+What helped you to continue preserving and growing the sangha?</i></b></p>

 I recall in Thay’s Dharma talk before the ordination of the “Fish” family in 1993, he said true practitioners are like mango flowers and fish eggs.
 A mango tree can give many flowers but only a few can ripen into fruits.
 The same is true for fish eggs.
 It takes hundreds or thousands of fish eggs for  a few fish to make  it.
 It is a truth, a pointer, reminding me that the life of practice is not an easy one.
 When our brothers and sisters traverse their obstacles and challenges, we should simply love them and never judge or criticize.
 Whether they are still in the monastci sangha or have already left, we must love them.